ginnypx1/Hangman/README.md

 # Hangman
 Simple hangman game

-Play a simple game of hangman for Python in two versions:
+Play a simple game of hangman for Python in three versions:
   - hangman.py plays hangman in the command line
   - tk_hangmonkey.py plays hang-monkey in a Tkinter widget
   - djhangmonkey plays a Django-web version of HangMonkey